 Leave may also be taken pursuant to the Sick Leave Policy and the Sick Leave Bank Policy.
 However, under no circumstances should such allowance be construed to grant an employee more than twelve (12) weeks of unpaid leave as it relates to the FMLA rights and obligations.

-Legal Ref.: Ala.
+Source: Troy City Board of Education Adopted: July 20, 2015 Revised: Legal Ref.: Ala.
 Code §16-1-18.1; Family Medical Leave Act